-\item Detailed observability analysis of the estimator under different sensor configurations, and the key results are as follows: (\romannumeral1) by using a monocular camera and wheel encoders, only the three ICR kinematic parameters are observable; (\romannumeral2) by introducing the additional IMU measurements, both the three ICR kinematic parameters and the two correction factors are observable under general motion; and (\romannumeral3) the 3D translation and one dimension of the rotation in the extrinsics between the camera and odometer are unobservable with the online estimate of kinematic parameters, which prevents performing online sensor-to-sensor extrinsic calibration. \item Extensive experiments including both simulation tests and real-world experiments were conducted for evaluations.
+\item Detailed observability analysis of the estimator under different sensor configurations, and the key results are as follows: (\romannumeral1) by using a monocular camera and wheel encoders, only the three ICR kinematic parameters are observable; (\romannumeral2) by introducing the additional IMU measurements, both the three ICR kinematic parameters and the two correction factors are observable under general motion; and (\romannumeral3) the 3-DoF extrinsic translation between the camera and odometer are unobservable with the online estimate of kinematic parameters, which prevents performing online sensor-to-sensor extrinsic calibration. \item Extensive experiments including both simulation tests and real-world experiments were conducted for evaluations.
 Ablation study is also investigated to standout the feasibility of the proposed method.
-In general, the proposed method i) shows high accuracy and great robustness under different environmental and mechanical conditions to enable the lifelong mission of the robots and (ii) outperforms competing methods that do not or inappropriately estimate the kinematics. \end{itemize}
+In general, the proposed method i) shows high accuracy and great robustness under different environmental and mechanical conditions to enable the long-term mission of the robots and (ii) outperforms the competing methods that do and do not estimate the kinematics. \end{itemize}

 The rest of the paper is organized as follows.
 We introduce the kinematics model of skid-steering robots in Sec.~\ref{sec:icr-kinematics}.
-In Sec.~\ref{sec:estimator}, the framework of the tightly-coupled sliding-window estimator is introduced, and we illustrate the kinematics estimation in detail.
+Subsequently, the framework of the tightly-coupled sliding-window estimator is introduced in Sec.~\ref{sec:estimator}, and we illustrate the kinematics estimation in detail.
 The observability analysis of the estimator under different configurations is performed in Sec.~\ref{sec:obser}.
 Experimental results are presented in Sec.~\ref{sec:exp}.
 Finally, the paper is concluded in Sec.~\ref{seq:conclusion}.